Skip To Main Content

 High initial investment cost: Laser systems are more expensive than inkjet.

-Slow printing on some surfaces: Marking time can be longer, especially on very sensitive materials.
+Slow printing on some surfaces: Marking time may be longer, especially on very delicate materials.

-- Automotive: Permanent monitoring of metal parts and engine components.
+• Automotive: Permanent tracing on metal parts and engine components.

-- Electronics: Clear Data Matrix prints on micro components.
+• Electronics: Clear Data Matrix printouts on micro-components.

-- Defense Industry: Parts traceability and anti-counterfeiting security.
+• Defense Industry: Part traceability and anti-counterfeiting security.

-Electrojet Laser Systems meet all the industry's needs with
+Electrojet Laser Systems meets all the needs of the industry with

 2. Inkjet Coding: The Power of Flexibility and Speed

-Inkjet technology prints by expelling ink droplets onto a surface at high speed.
+Inkjet technology prints by spraying ink droplets onto a surface at high speed.

-Its compatibility with various substrates and its integration into high-speed production lines make this method extremely versatile in the industry.
+Its compatibility with different surfaces and its integration into fast production lines make this method very versatile in industry.

 Advantages

-Speed: Capable of printing on thousands of products per minute.
+Speed: Can print on thousands of products per minute.

-Flexibility: Suitable for all surfaces, including plastic, cardboard, metal, glass, and wood.
+Flexibility: Suitable for all surfaces such as plastic, cardboard, metal, glass, and wood.

-Variable data printing: Can print specific date, lot, or QR codes on each product.
+Variable data printing: Can print a unique date, lot number, or QR code on each product.

 Disadvantages